GiuseppeMaggio11/ThesisManagement-Group13/Retrospective/Retrospective3.md

 ## ASSESSMENT

 - What caused your errors in estimation (if any)?
+    + In this sprint, as in the previous one, we didn't make any significant assessment errors.
+We just worked one extra hour than planned.

 - What lessons did you learn (both positive and negative) in this sprint?
     + POSITIVE: Common coding sessions are an excellent tool for quickly identifying and resolving bugs, as well as for learning new programming techniques.